alexyar88/hadoop_mapreduce_mean_variance/README.md

-# Пример MapReduce для Hadoop

-Считает среднее и дисперсию для поля в датасете
+# Hadoop MapReduce Variance and Mean computation example in Java